 Wednesday, 8 July 2015

 Alongside the games that were directly based on the movies, Bethesda Softworks released a quintet of shooters that far surpassed the iffy quality of anything Ocean did with the franchise.
 Not content with resting on their laurels, they attempted to do new things which would later become staples of the genre even today...

 Disc four of season one (or tape four if you go back far enough) was what I would call the 'Sp ritual Disc'.
 The episodes here dealt with the meaning of life, death and religion and as such fascinate me more than when I was younger, They were also incredibly personal stories for our two agents and would define their characters

 Saturday, 4 July 2015

-In the hope that Terminator Genisys will prove my doubts wrong and be a action movie worthy of the franchise (something that's not been achieved since Judgement Day), I've collected a plethora of games from the franchise.
+In the hope that Terminator Genisys will prove my doubts wrong and be an action movie worthy of the franchise (something that's not been achieved since Judgement Day), I've collected a plethora of games from the franchise.
 It's closely linked to that other robot movie - RoboCop - so I've added his games too.
-There's over 50 games here so let's have a look at them...
+There are over 50 games here so let's have a look at them...

 Wednesday, 1 July 2015